AdobeDocs/advertising.en/help/integrations/target/overview-ab-tests.md

 * [Append [!DNL Analytics for Advertising] Macros to [!DNL Google Campaign Manager 360] Ad Tags](/help/integrations/analytics/macros-google-campaign-manager.md)

-Contact your DSP account team and the Advertising Solutions Group (aac-advertising-solutions-group@adobe.com) to retrieve the required placement key and finalize the setup, and to make sure that each click-through URL is populated with the placement key.
+Contact your Adobe Account Team and the Advertising Solutions Group (aac-advertising-solutions-group@adobe.com) to retrieve the required placement key and finalize the setup, and to make sure that each click-through URL is populated with the placement key.

 ## Step 2: Set up the View-through Framework Using Audience Manager {#view-through-framework}